Adriana Cáceres

 Adriana Cintia Cáceres (born 12 November 1982) is an Argentine political scientist and politician who served as a National Deputy elected in Buenos Aires Province from 2020 to 2021.
 She is a member of Republican Proposal (PRO).

 Early life and career

 Cáceres was born on 12 November 1982 in Tres de Febrero, Buenos Aires Province.
 She finished high school at the Instituto Madre del Divino Pastor, in Pilar, where she has lived since she was five years old.
-She studied Political Science at the University of Buenos Aires, graduating in 2006.
-She also counts with a master's degree on Public Policy from Torcuato di Tella University (2011) and a post-graduate degree on Governance and Public Administration from the University of San Andrés (2013).
+She studied political science at the University of Buenos Aires, graduating in 2006.
+She also has a master's degree in Public Policy from Torcuato di Tella University (2011) and a post-graduate degree in Governance and Public Administration from the University of San Andrés (2013).

 Cáceres is married to Adrián Sautu.

 Political career

 Cáceres became involved in politics in Republican Proposal during Mauricio Macri's mayoral campaign in Buenos Aires in 2007.
 From 2014 to 2015, Cáceres was a legislative aide for Victoria Roldán Méndez at the Buenos Aires City Legislature.
 Later, from 2015 to 2019, she was Federal Director for Youth at the Ministry of Social Development under Minister Carolina Stanley.
 From March to December 2019, Cáceres was executive director of the National Youth Institute (INJUVE); she was succeeded by Macarena Sánchez.

 Cáceres ran for a seat in the Chamber of Deputies in the 2017 legislative election, as the 16th candidate in the Cambiemos list in Buenos Aires Province.
 The list was the most voted in the general election with 42.15% of the vote, but it was not enough for Cáceres to be elected.